-To me still the greatest example, because of its very long history of constantly staying the best, is James Simons´s Renaissance Technology´s Medallion fund at 35% annual return over decades – and that is after subtracting the highest fees out there!
+To me still the greatest example, because of its very long history of constantly staying the best, is James Simons´s Renaissance Technology with the Medallion fund posting 35% average annual return over decades – and that is after subtracting the highest fees out there!

-Know, who you´re up against (a powerful common sense principle):
+Know, who you´re up against (and think about whether you can realistically compete) is a powerful common sense principle:

 - Renaissance has roughly 300 employees, about 90 of whom are Ph.D.s.